 How to recover a disabled Instagram account- A step by step guide

-PS: Try this intriguing Instagram growth hack method for free
+PS: Try this Instagram growth hack method for free

 Disabled vs deleted Instagram account

 Although sometimes used interchangeably, there is a principle difference between a disabled and a deleted Instagram account.

 If you (or Instagram moderators) temporarily disable your account, your profile, photos, comments, and likes will be hidden until you reactivate it by logging back in.

 How to disable your Instagram account

 To intentionally temporarily disable your account for whatever reasons:

 - Log into instagram.com from a mobile browser or computer.
 You can’t temporarily disable your account from within the Instagram app.